rahmed-dev/nextstack-erp/docs/epics/epic-1-invoice-accounting-core.md

 **When** I inspect the CSV files
 **Then** each export uses a stable, documented column structure appropriate to that list or report
 **And** the export action does not modify any underlying documents or ledger entries; it is a read-only operation

+## Story 1.11: Entity Master and Default Accounts

+As a freelancer-owner,
+I want to configure my business entity and its default accounts in one place, So that invoices, payments, expenses, and reports consistently use the right accounts without me reselecting them every time.

+**Acceptance Criteria:**

+**Given** I open the Entity setup area for my workspace
+**When** I create a new Entity with at least: legal or trading name, base currency, country, tax ID, and an active/inactive flag
+**Then** the Entity is saved and becomes available for selection in accounting doctypes that require an entity
+**And** one Entity can be marked as the default so that new accounting documents automatically use it unless I choose a different one

+**Given** I am editing an Entity
+**When** I set default accounts for receivables, payables, cash/bank, income, and expenses
+**Then** those defaults must reference existing Accounts that belong to the same Entity
+**And** when I later create a Sales Invoice, Purchase Invoice, Payment, or Expense, the system offers these defaults automatically while still allowing me to override them when appropriate

+**Given** there is already accounting activity (for example, posted invoices, payments, or GL entries) for an Entity
+**When** I try to change that Entity’s base currency or deactivate it
+**Then** the system blocks the change with a clear explanation, or only allows safe changes that do not break existing ledger data
+**And** there is always at least one active default Entity before I can create new accounting documents

+**Given** multiple Entities exist in the workspace
+**When** I create or edit accounting documents (Accounts, Clients, Vendors, Invoices, Payments, Expenses, GL entries)
+**Then** the system enforces that linked Accounts and parties belong to the same Entity as the document
+**And** it blocks cross-Entity combinations that would violate the entity-scoped consistency rules, with clear error messages.

+## Story 1.12: Accounting Settings Single Doctype

+As a freelancer-owner,
+I want a single accounting settings screen per Entity for numbering and ageing rules, So that document numbers and “approaching due/overdue” indicators follow clear, configurable rules instead of hard-coded behaviour.

+**Acceptance Criteria:**

+**Given** I open Accounting Settings for a specific Entity
+**When** I configure numbering patterns for sales invoices, purchase invoices, payments, and optionally expenses and journal entries (for example `SINV-{yyyy}-{seq:5}`)
+**Then** new documents of those types use the configured patterns when generating their document numbers
+**And** changing a pattern only affects numbers assigned in the future and does not rewrite or invalidate existing document numbers

+**Given** I am in Accounting Settings
+**When** I set values for “approaching due” and “significantly overdue” day thresholds
+**Then** receivables/payables views and any money cockpit widgets use these values to determine which invoices are approaching due or overdue
+**And** there are no hard-coded day counts in the application logic; updating the thresholds changes how invoices are classified without altering stored document data

+**Given** Accounting Settings are modelled as a single configuration per Entity rather than a list of records
+**When** I open Accounting Settings from navigation or from an Entity detail screen
+**Then** I go straight into the configuration view for that Entity (without a separate list)
+**And** saving settings does not create history rows or duplicates; it simply updates the Entity’s configuration in place

+**Given** I have configured Accounting Settings for an Entity
+**When** I create or post accounting documents in that Entity
+**Then** the numbering helper and ageing helper read all required values from Accounting Settings instead of hard-coding rules in UI or service code
+**And** if required settings are missing, the system prompts me to complete Accounting Settings before allowing operations that depend on them.